tomoima525/continuum/README.md

 # Preparation

-Call `yarn install` at the root of the project.
+Call `yarn install --ignore-engines` at the root of the project. (ipfs contains node v16.
+It is used in Lambda but not required for the whole project)

 ### Github auth